• Skip to primary navigation

 Stuff the heads

-Take a cleaned crawfish head upside down in your left hand (for right handed people) and slip your left index finger from the wide part to the narrow part (where the eyes used to be) and spread it apart.
+Take a cleaned crawfish head upside down in your left hand (for right-handed people) and slip your left index finger from the wide part to the narrow part (where the eyes used to be) and spread it apart.
 Place a little filling with your left hand and press it into the head, making it a little wider still.
 Push down with your index finger and press as much stuffing in there as possible, then clean off the outside of the head so that it is fully stuffed.
-You will end up with a about a large tablespoon of filling, depending on how big the head is.
+You will end up with about a large tablespoon of filling, depending on how big the head is.
 Don't worry, you’ll get the hang of it after doing a few.
 It's not a beauty contest-just get as much in there and try to make them as uniform as possible.
 It will taste great no matter what it looks like!

 Bake the stuffed heads